a2o/snoopy/doc/CONTRIBUTING.md

 ### Creating feature documentation

-Documentation should be structured the following way:
+Here is a brief description of Snoopy documentation structure.

+File /README.md:
-- /README.md: general information and quick install instructions;
+- general information and quick install instructions;

 Directory /doc/:
 - documentation which is useful to average Snoopy user;